-For The Mind to Come:
+For Imaginaries to Come:

 Critical Knowledge Production in Children’s Picture Books